25. PROTO-CHRISTIANITY, THE BEGINNING:

 ` all flocks and herds, and the beasts of the field, the birds of the air, and the fish of the sea ..."

 "Let your hand rest on the man of your right hand, the son of man you have made strong for yourself

 .
 Then we will not turn from you; revive us, and we will call on your name.
 Restore us, O Lord God Almighty; make your face shine

 [from the Assyrians (most likely), as per the psalm internal evidence (1-2), and also according to the NIV Study Bible notes]."

 Note: by investigating the whole psalm, it seems here that God is beseeched to take the "son of man", the Judean king then during the foreign threat, as his protégé.
-But a "prophetic" and more direct reading suggests "the son of man" is somehow brought up at the right hand of God, that is resurrected and in heaven (as in Heb1:3 quoted later).
+But a "prophetic" and more direct reading suggests "the son of man" is at the right hand of God, that is resurrected in (or raptured to) heaven (as in Heb1:3 quoted later).